hjunior29/video-text-remover/README.md

 **Problem**: Video takes very long to process

 **Solutions**:
+- GPU is auto-detected and used if available (3-6x faster)
 - Use `method="inpaint"` or `method="blur"` for faster processing
 - Reduce video resolution before processing
 - Consider processing shorter clips and reassembling
-- GPU acceleration coming in future version
+- On Replicate: GPU instances are automatically provisioned

 ### Output Video Issues